Chapter 4.15

 4.15.185 Disaster declaration.

-Upon declaration of the city council of an economic disaster in any year a taxpayer shall not be required to pay the penalty for late payment of real or personal property taxes, shall not be subject to force filing fees for personal property taxes under Section 4.15.100 and shall be afforded a one-half reduction in interest owed under Section 4.15.180 for taxes due for real or personal property during the calendar year that the economic disaster declaration is made; provided that, prior to October 30th of that year or one month after the economic disaster declaration is made, whichever is later, the taxpayer enters into an agreement with the city on forms provided by the city to pay the tax and interest due to the city in quarterly or more frequent installments.
-If a taxpayer fails to pay two or more payments as agreed under any such agreement, the full penalty, force filing fees and interest which would have accrued under Section 4.15.180 shall be due and owing to the city immediately after the second missed payment as if no payment had been made.
-For the year 2001, taxpayers may apply for the waiver of penalty, force filing fees and for a reduction in interest for payment of real and personal property taxes due for 2001 under this section on or before December 31, 2001.
+Upon declaration of the city council of an economic disaster in any year, a taxpayer shall not be required to pay the penalty for late payment of real or personal property taxes, shall not be subject to force filing fees for personal property taxes under Section 4.15.100, and shall be assessed a reduced interest rate of three percent interest under Section 4.15.180 for taxes due for real or personal property during the calendar year that the economic disaster declaration is made; provided, that prior to October 30th of that year, or one month after the economic disaster declaration is made, whichever is later, the taxpayer enters into a repayment plan agreement as set forth in Section 4.15.365 and does not default on the repayment loan.
 (Ord.
-01-12 § 1 (part), 2001.)
+01-12 § 1 (part), 2001; Ord.
+13-11 § 2, 2013.)

 4.15.190 Enforcement of tax liens.